UniMath/agda-unimath/src/foundation/type-arithmetic-cartesian-product-types.lagda.md

   where

   right-unit-law-product-is-contr : A × B ≃ A
-  right-unit-law-product-is-contr = right-unit-law-Σ-is-contr (λ a → is-contr-B)
+  right-unit-law-product-is-contr = right-unit-law-Σ-is-contr (λ _ → is-contr-B)

   inv-right-unit-law-product-is-contr : A ≃ A × B
   inv-right-unit-law-product-is-contr =